Wednesday, April 23, 2014

 (CLICK ON IMAGE TO ENLARGE.)

 At roll call, a 27-year-old shoemaker from Haverhill, Mass., named Van Buren Towle of Company B was among the missing.
-Captured along with his 19-year-old brother Carroll, they were sent to the notorious POW camp in Andersonville, Ga., where the Rebels crowded thousands of Union soldiers onto about 26 1/2 acres.
+Captured along with his 19-year-old brother Carroll, they made their way to the notorious POW camp in Andersonville, Ga., where the Rebels crowded thousands of Union soldiers onto about 26 1/2 acres.

 Like many of his fellow POWs, Van Buren Towle suffered from chronic diarrhea at Andersonville, perhaps caused from drinking water from a polluted stream that also served the prisoners' sanitary needs.
 Paroled in December 1864, Van Buren Towle boarded the Northern Light in South Carolina for the 1,000-mile journey home.